superwofy/E9X-M-CAN-Integration-Module/README.md

 	* Control AHL swivel speed mode (sport/comfort) with the M button.
 	* Control the exhaust flap position with the M button.
 	* Control ASD with the M button.
-	* Display M Drive settings when holding M button
 	* Control M Key settings from iDrive.
+	* Display M Drive settings menu when holding M button
 * Display Shiftlights - including startup animation, sync with the M3 KOMBI variable redline.
 * Display a needle sweep animation on startup.
 * Display the Launch Control flag (MHD).